UK's Boris Johnson reprimanded for failing to report income

 LONDON (AP) — A British parliamentary committee reprimanded former Foreign Secretary Boris Johnson on Thursday for failing to report income within time limits set by Parliament.

-Johnson has acknowledged his mistake and taken steps to prevent it from recurring, the committee said.
+Johnson acknowledged his mistake and apologized hours after the report was made public.

+He said he was making "a full and unreserved apology" for his tardy financial reports.

 Johnson was found to have failed to make timely income reports on nine recent occasions.
 The amount involved totaled more than 52,700 pounds ($67,000).